icl-utk-edu/plasma/README.md

 using multicore processors and Xeon Phi coprocessors.
 PLASMA provides implementations of state-of-the-art algorithms using cutting-edge task scheduling techniques.
-PLASMA offers routines for solving linear systems of equations, linear least squares problems, singular value problems, eigenvalue problems, routines for computing an inverse of a matrix, PLASMA currently offers a collection of routines for solving linear systems of equations, least square problems, eigenvalue problems, and singular value problems.
+PLASMA currently offers a collection of routines for solving linear systems of equations, least square problems, eigenvalue problems, and singular value problems.